-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss during the year ended December 31, 2022 and, as of that date, the Company anticipates a need for financing.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that as of December 31, 2024, the Company's current liabilities exceeded its current assets and it has an accumulated deficit.
+The Company also anticipates a need for financing.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that material uncertainties exist that cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.